kuhumcst/danish-semantic-reasoning-benchmark/README.md

 We have used ChatGPT to assess to which degree our datasets challenge the ceiling performance of state-of-the-art LLMs, average performance being relatively high with an average accuracy of 0.6 on ChatGPT 3.5 turbo and 0.8 on ChatGPT 4.0.

 We hope to extend the datasets in the near future depending on funding.

+## Credit and reference
+Center for Language Technology, Department of Nordic Studies and Linguistics, University of Copenhagen

+and

+Society for Danish Language and Literature